amitshekhariitbhu/android-interview-questions/README.md

 * What is Dialog in Android?
 * What is View in Android?
 * Can you create custom views?
 How?
-* What are ViewGroups and how they are different from the views?
+* What are ViewGroups and how they are different from the Views?
 * What is the difference between a fragment and an activity?
 Explain the relationship between the two.
 * What is the difference between Serializable and Parcelable?
 Which is the best approach in Android?
 * What are "launch modes"?
 [Mindorks](https://blog.mindorks.com/android-activity-launchmode-explained-cbc6cf996802)
 * What are Intents?
 [StackOverflow](https://stackoverflow.com/questions/6578051/what-is-an-intent-in-android)
 * What is an Implicit Intent?
 * What is an Explicit Intent?
-* What is an AsyncTask?
+* What is an `AsyncTask`?
-* What is a BroadcastReceiver?
+* What is a `BroadcastReceiver`?
 [StackOverflow](https://stackoverflow.com/questions/5296987/what-is-broadcastreceiver-and-when-we-use-it)
-* What is a LocalBroadcastManager?
+* What is a `LocalBroadcastManager`?
 [Developer Android](https://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.html)
 * What is a JobScheduler?
 [Vogella](http://www.vogella.com/tutorials/AndroidTaskScheduling/article.html)
 * What is DDMS and what can you do with it?
 * What is the support library?
 Why was it introduced?[MartianCraft](http://martiancraft.com/blog/2015/06/android-support-library/)